malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * state model - appears as a single continuous stream that is smoothly updated from cycle to cycle
 * working memory - appears as a data store with multiple entries, only one of which can be accessed at a time.

 However, the real delineation between the state model and working memory is not clear, or if there even is a delineation at all.
-At one extreme, they may be independent components that pass through two independent channels that belong to the two overlayed loops: the main computational processing loop and the control loop.
+At one extreme, they may be independent components that pass through two independent channels that belong to the two overlaid loops: the main computational processing loop and the control loop.
 At the other extreme, there may be only one such channel and the state model and working memory are one in the same thing.

 tbd. diagram

-An important consideration here is the above question of the lossyness of the processing step.
+An important consideration here is the above question of the lossiness of the processing step.
 For example, if the processing step is lossy, then it is entirely possible that there is only a working memory, that the processing step only even passes one entry from the working memory at a time, that the output is stored back into the working memory, and that the perception of a state model is a result of the fact that only one working memory entry is selected at a time.

+## Output from processing: state model vs actions
+What exactly is the output from the processing?
+Is that output the state model or does something else post-process in order to produce the state model, for example, as a 'summary' of the raw output.
+How does that output feed into action control?

-## Biological basis for Phenomenal Exprience
+## Biological basis for Phenomenal Experience
 * Doesn't explain phenomenal experience
 * Doesn't entirely explain why we don't experience other cyclic regions within in the brain